Dewayne Dedmon (foot) questionable for Heat on Friday - NewsBreak

 numberfire.com

-Detroit Pistons guard Cory Joseph is considered questionable to play Sunday in the team's game against the Cleveland Cavaliers.
-Joseph is dealing with a non-COVID illness, which is why he sat out Friday night's contest.
-Now, the team has listed him questionable for Sunday's contest.
-Keep an eye on his status over the next 24 hours.
+Golden State Warriors guard Jordan Poole is considered questionable to play Monday in the team's game against the Indiana Pacers.
+Poole is dealing with left ankle soreness.
+As a result, the team has listed him questionable for Monday's contest.
+Keep a close eye on his status over the next 24 hours.

 numberfire.com